Frequently Asked Questions

 We have many vegetarian and some vegan options.
 Most of our food can be ordered with Chicken, Vegetable or even Tofu.

-The kitchen is open between the hours of 8 am to 5:30 pm and all the food is served to your desk at our coworking space.
+The kitchen is open between the hours of 8 am to 5:30 pm and all the food can be ordered at your laptop and served directly to your desk in our space.